AlbertMedina/video-paradiso-api/README.md

   Application-level caching using Spring Cache to improve performance and reduce database load on frequently accessed resources.
 - **Testing**
   Integration testing using Spring Boot Test and MockMvc, with Testcontainers providing Dockerized database environments to ensure realistic and reproducible test execution.
+- **Containerization**
+  Uses Docker to package the application and its databases, making it easy to run the entire project in any environment without manual setup.
 - **Documentation**
   Interactive API documentation generated with OpenAPI (Swagger UI), allowing easy exploration and testing of available endpoints.